yamadashy/phpstan-formatter-friendly/README.md

         # default is 3
         lineBefore: 3
         lineAfter: 3
+        # default is null
+        editorUrl: 'phpstorm://open?file=%%file%%&line=%%line%%'
 ```

 - `lineBefore` ...
 Number of lines to display before error line
 - `lineAfter` ...
 Number of lines to display after error line
+- `editorUrl` ...
+URL with placeholders like [table formatter config](URL for editor like table formatter)

 # License
 Distributed under the [MIT license](LICENSE.md).